marlam/qvr/qvr-sceneviewer/README.md

 * Fast rendering using an OpenGL core context.
 * Support for spot lights, point lights, and directional lights in the scene.
-* Materials can have ambient maps, diffuse maps, specular maps, emissive maps, shininess maps, opacity maps, ambient occulusion maps, bump maps, and normal maps.
+* Materials can have ambient maps, diffuse maps, specular maps, emissive maps, shininess maps, opacity maps, lightness maps (e.g. for ambient occlusion), bump maps, and normal maps.

 Current limitations (these might be removed in future versions):
 * Only one set of texture coordinates can be used.